 - Several mattress types for sleepers who aren’t sure which type they want

 - Limited lifetime warranty and Lifetime Comfort Guarantee give customers lengthy coverage

 Purple® revolutionized what it means to sleep cool by developing a hyperelastic polymer to make their Purple® Comfort Grid.
 The grid provides a close, customized fit and breathability.

 Purple® offers a complete sleep experience with pillows, bedding, bed frames, and a weighted blanket.
 They also carry sleep accessories like sleep masks, seat cushions, and pet beds.

-The Purple® website makes it easy to compare their four models side-by-side.
+The Purple® website makes it easy to compare their four models side-by-side, as does our Purple® mattress review.
 Purple® runs its own brick-and-mortar stores.
 They sell the majority of their mattresses online and through other retailers.

 Purple® offers a 100-night sleep trial with a 10-year warranty on all their mattresses.
 The warranty covers indentations over one inch.

 - Online and in-store shopping along with many affiliate retailer locations

 - Easy online comparison of all four mattress models